Rainbow Fire Science Project

 Preparing the Chemical Skewers

-Follow the step-by-step instructions below and click through the slideshow to see how to prepare the chemical skewers.
+Follow the step-by-step instructions below to see how to prepare the chemical skewers.
+The process is also illustrated in the following slideshow:

 Slideshow with step-by-step instructions viewable online.